gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

     });
 ```

 After that, it's necessary to define the behavior of the `handleRequest` function.
-This function has the event.request data as signature.
+This function has the event.request data as the signature.
 This data can be used later on to implement the necessary logic, such as:

 - Manipulate cookies
 - Implement a behavior based on the request method (POST, GET, PUT, DELETE)